parro-it/open-ssh-tunnel/readme.md

     // you can now connect to your
     // forwarded tcp port!

-    // later, when you wnat to close the tunnel server.close();
+    // later, when you want to close the tunnel server.close();
   }